Original SafeWise safety & security research featured in:

 Battery life is one of the most important features of a pet GPS tracker because you never know how long it will take to find a lost pet.
 Dogs, for example, can travel for miles and be difficult to approach when they’re scared.
 If you find yourself in this position, you’ll be glad the tracker’s battery won’t conk out after the first day.

 That said, if you frequently ping the Tractive for location updates, the battery drains faster.
-We do recommend charging it on a regular basis to make sure it has plenty of juice just in case your pet does get lost.
+We recommend charging it on a regular basis to ensure it has plenty of juice just in case your pet gets lost.

 Activity monitoring